 4. Udawalawe National Park

-Pinnawala Elephant Orphanage is not a sanctuary, they have a completely unnecessary breeding program which should be released in the wild but are actually kept to serve as a tourist attraction.
-Do you really want to support this?
+Pinnawala Elephant Orphanage is not a sanctuary; they have a completely unnecessary breeding program for elephants.
+Instead of being released into the wild, they are kept to serve as a tourist attraction.

 - Find Hotels via Booking.com